To appeal, contact a motor licence issuer to purchase an appeal receipt.

-Note: Safety rating appeals for accidents that occur on or after Oct.
-12, 2016, will no longer impact points or sanctions in any of SGI's driver improvement programs.
+Note: Safety rating appeals for accidents that occurred on or after Oct.
+12, 2016, will not impact points or sanctions in any of SGI's driver improvement programs.

 If you wish to contest fault or traffic convictions, you must do so through the court system, not through the Highway Traffic Board or SGI.